Death Comes on Swift Wings

 Les shut his mouth.
 Steve felt his ears burn.

-But Saundra glanced sideways at her father’s back and leaned toward them just enough to whisper, “I think the word you were looking for is surreal.”
+Saundra glanced sideways into the back seat and leaned toward them just enough to whisper, “I think the word you were looking for is surreal.”

 Then she darted ahead before Carter could catch her saying it.